 Zenith and Felipe Pantone – Price USD 19,100

-In a new venture and its first art collaboration with a contemporary artist, Zenith teams with Felipe Pantone for the Defy 21 Felipe Pantone.
+In its first art collaboration with a contemporary artist, Zenith teams with Felipe Pantone for the Defy 21 Felipe Pantone.
 The visually striking watch reflects the Argentinian-Spanish artist’s take on color as a key design feature, or as he calls it, his “visible spectrum concept.”
 The Defy 21 Felipe Pantone watch houses the brand’s 1/100th of a second El Primero 21 high-frequency chronograph movement.
-The watch boasts multi-colored bridges in metallic rainbow tones via a three-dimensional PVD and silicon particles process.
+The watch boasts multi-colored bridges in metallic rainbow tones via a three-dimensional PVD and silicon particle process.
 The central hour and minute hands resemble lightning bolts and are created using the same process, and other color accents are achieved via laser engraving and lacquering.
 Just 100 pieces will be made.

-Hublot and Richard Orlinski, Shepard Fairey, Takashi Murakami and More
+Hublot and Richard Orlinski, Shepard Fairey, Takashi Murakami, and More

 Hublot is a brand that regularly turns to artists from all walks of life for collaborations.
 However, the partnership with Richard Orlinski may be one of the most powerful to date.
 Orlinski is known for his colorful Pop-art style and for his sculptures such as the Wild Kong Gorilla that is faceted and highly geometric in style.

-Hublot also works with French contemporary artist Shepard Fairey for its latest Classic Fusion Chronograph watch, with tattoo artist and brand ambassador Maxime Plescia-Büchi to create the powerful Sang Bleu line of sculpted watches and with contemporary artist Takashi Murakami for several other pieces, among others.
+Hublot also works with French contemporary artist Shepard Fairey for its latest Classic Fusion Chronograph watch, with tattoo artist and brand ambassador Maxime Plescia-Büchi to create the powerful Sang Bleu line of sculpted watches, and with contemporary artist Takashi Murakami for several other pieces, among others.

 Movado and Alexi Lubomirski – Price USD 595

 For its newest Movado Art Series watch, Movado turns to photographer Alexi Lubomirski to recreate the dials of its watches.
 This is Movado’s first artistic collaboration in more than 10 years.
-Lubomirski, the official photographer for the 2020 Golden Gloves, and the official photographer of the 2017 wedding of Prince Harry and Meghan Markle interprets water, light, illumination, and New York city life on the dials of the watches.
+Lubomirski, the official photographer for the 2020 Golden Gloves and the official photographer of the 2017 wedding of Prince Harry and Meghan Markle, interprets water, light, illumination, and New York City life on the dials of the watches.
 Essentially, the Alexi X Movado Artists Series is an “interpretation of time through a lens.”
 The series also marks the first time that Movado uses a vegan strap.
 Lubomirski is a dedicated vegan and animal rights activist.

 Parmigiani Fleurier and Marcello Lo Giudice – Price USD 39,000